-32 good en-suite rooms, one of which sleeps between three and four people.
-Further five rooms share a bathroom.
-There’s also a separate cottage that sleeps three and has a bedroom, a bathroom and shower, a sitting room with a TV and a small kitchen.
+37 good en-suite rooms in a few separate buildings; 33 x dbl/twin, 3 x triple and 1 x quadro.
 Furnished patio.
 All rooms have a TV.
 Free Wi-Fi.
 Two hot tubs that each can accommodate ten people at a time.
 Guests have access to laundry facilities.

-A bright and welcoming dining room where all meals are served.
-Guests can also order pre-packed lunches.
-Bar.
+A bright and welcoming dining room where breakfast is served, but because of covid summer 2020 dinner is not served.
+Guests can order pre-packed lunches.

 Service and recreation